Are you a child/youth? Need support? Call Helpline for Children 310-1234. Think someone under age 19 is being abused or neglected? Call 1 800 663-9122

 Help young children have a healthy start in life.
 Learn about quality child care options and how to support child development.

 - Get Funding for Child Care

 - Understand the Different Types of Child Care in B.C.

-- Running a Child Care Program or Day Care
+- Opening or Running a Child Care Program or Day Care

 - Supporting Early Childhood Educators & Care Providers

 - Child Care Facility Inspection Reports and Complaints

 Foster families in B.C. give needed care, safety and stability to children and teens who are unable to live with their own families.

 Sometimes families can benefit from a little extra help.
 Learn more about how to engage with youth, find specialized support for important transitions, and access useful services to help keep your family together during challenging times.

 Making an informed decision on a borrowing product can save you money and help you avoid getting into serious debt problems.
 Know your risks, know your rights, and make an informed decision.